Departure Dates for 2025 and 2026

 07

-Day 07: Early morning fly from Lukla to Ramechhap or to Kathmandu.
-Flight hour: 15 Minute or 35 min and drive to Kathmandu.
+Day 07: Day 07: Early morning, take a helicopter from Lobuche to Lukla.
+Then, fly to Ramechhap or, if available, directly to Kathmandu.
+Flight hour: 15 minutes or 35 minutes and drive to Kathmandu.

-Saying a final goodbye to our porters from your Everest base camp short trek.
-We will have a flight back to Kathmandu today.
-In season time, there is a flight to Ramechhap Airport.
+Today, we will say goodbye to our porters and take a flight back to Kathmandu or Ramechhap Airport.
+During the season, there is a flight to Ramechhap Airport.

 What's Included?